janjagusch/kimono.guru/docs/beginners.md

 The most dangerous injuries in BJJ are neck injuries.
 Almost all fatal or life-changing cases in the sport involve the neck.
 In **2018**, a beginner student in the U.S. suffered a tragic accident during sparring that left him paralyzed after twisting his neck.
 [Read more here](https://nypost.com/2025/06/05/us-news/beginner-jiu-jitsu-student-awarded-56m-after-being-paralyzed-while-sparring-with-instructor-sinistro/).

-The most dangerous injuries in BJJ are neck injuries.
-Almost all fatal or life-changing cases in the sport involve the neck.
-In **2018**, a beginner student in the U.S. suffered a tragic accident during sparring that left him paralyzed after twisting his neck.
-[Read more here](https://nypost.com/2025/06/05/us-news/beginner-jiu-jitsu-student-awarded-56m-after-being-paralyzed-while-sparring-with-instructor-sinistro/).

 This was an **extraordinary and tragic incident**, and it has received widespread media attention precisely because such severe injuries are **exceptionally rare** in Brazilian Jiu-Jitsu.
 It serves as a reminder of why safety is our top priority.

 ---